-- You’re glued to your technology – it’s no secret nowadays that our technology habits are causing serious compromise to our posture.
+It’s no secret nowadays that our technology habits are causing serious compromise to our posture.
 People are spending increasing lengths of time with their heads turned down and forward, which puts an extraordinary amount of strain on the lower part of the cervical spine as well as on all of the muscles whose job it is to hold your head up.
 Whether you spend a lot of time sitting at a desk or on a mobile device, there are things you can do to protect your neck from strain.
 When sitting at your desk, make sure your computer monitor sits at eye level - most are too low.
 If that’s the case, an easy solution is to stack a few books underneath to elevate it so that the top of your screen is at eye level.
 Mobile devices like your smartphone or tablet should be held at eye level as well and not down in your lap to avoid excess stress on your neck.

-- Too stressed out – your neck and shoulders tend to be areas that carry a lot of stress.
+Your neck and shoulders tend to be areas that carry a lot of stress.
 Tensing muscles is one of your body’s ways of reacting to stressful scenarios, and this can lead to neck pain, headaches, clenching or grinding your teeth, shoulder pain, and more.
 People have many ways of coping with stress.
 Yoga, meditation, walking, and deep breathing exercises are all great stress-reducing tools.
 No matter how you choose to mitigate the inevitable stress that comes our way, the important part is that you do something to reduce it and take care of your neck.

-- You’re a smoker – aside from the obvious risks of nicotine consumption, it can be a contributing factor to your neck pain.
+Aside from the obvious risks of nicotine consumption, it can be a contributing factor to your neck pain.
 Smoking can cause damage to your spinal discs.
 Disc degeneration is a common cause of neck pain and discomfort, and continuing to smoke can accelerate this process.
 Certain chemicals found in cigarettes can decrease the blood supply to your bones and discs, reducing blood flow and nutrient exchange, leading to neck problems.

-- You carry around everything but the kitchen sink in your purse – Purses and bags tend to accumulate an overabundance of stuff that you don’t need to be carrying around on a daily basis.
+Purses and bags tend to accumulate an overabundance of stuff that you don’t need to be carrying around on a daily basis.
 Carrying a heavy load over one shoulder causes compromise in the way you walk and stand.
 Asymmetry and imbalance of this nature over time can lead to neck and back problems.
 This can be an issue for men too, who carry around overloaded briefcases or messenger-style bags over one shoulder.
 Emptying out your bag’s contents periodically and shedding some weight can help to protect your neck.
 Transitioning to a two-strap backpack, or alternating shoulders can help keep things in better balance.